dillir07/simple-tic-tac-toe-game/README.md

-#  tic-tac-toe-simple

-A Simple tic-tac-toe game...
+#  A simple tic-tac-toe game using Javascript

 ## Note: This is simple tic-tac-toe game not using techniques like Minmax algorithm.